IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.4.2.4 Use Case \#4: Error Handling Flow

 Error handling can be synchronous or asynchronous:
-- Synchronous: When the Hub or the Synchronizing Application receives an event, it processes the event immediately and failed, then it returns an error status `4xx` or `5xx`.
+- Synchronous: When the Hub or any Subscriber receives an event, it processes the event immediately and failed, then it returns an error status `4xx` or `5xx`.
-- Asynchronous: When the Hub or the Synchronizing Application receives an event, it immediates responds with `202` Accepted and process the event asynchronously.
+- Asynchronous: When the Hub or any Subcriber receives an event, it immediately responds with `202` Accepted and processes the event asynchronously.
 If it failed to process the event within a threshold (e.g. FHIRcast recommends <10 seconds), then it sends a `syncerror` using Send SyncError Event [RAD-X10].

-> Note that if the Synchronizing Application returns `202` Accepted to the Hub, it is the responsibility of the Synchronizing Application to send a `syncerror` event to the Hub later if it failed to process the event or cannot process the event within a threshold.
-There is no standard mechanism for the Hub to detect if the Synchronizing Application finished processing or not (there is no *process success* confirmation event).
+> Note that if the Subscriber returns `202` Accepted to the Hub, it is the responsibility of the Subscriber to send a `syncerror` event to the Hub later if it failed to process the event or cannot process the event within a threshold.
+There is no standard mechanism for the Hub to detect if the Subscriber finished processing or not (there is no *process success* confirmation event).

 In some situations, the Hub may initiate the `syncerro` events:
-- It receives a `4xx` or `5xx` error from a Synchronizing Application.
+- It receives a `4xx` or `5xx` error from a Subscriber.
-- It detected a Synchronizing Application is not available (via missing heartbeat events) or websocket connection is dropped.
+- It detected a Subscriber is not available (via missing heartbeat events) or websocket connection is dropped.

 <div>
 {%include syncerror.svg%}